Rental property inspection checklist

 Chapter 3: Avoid the most common mistakes when renting a property

-Another example are sockets and switches that turn yellow over time.
+Another example is sockets and switches that turn yellow over time.
 Even if this does not hinder its functioning, it is important to specify the condition of the parts that are aging.

 In the delivery of the property, if it is not clear what the exact condition of the items is, this may give rise to different interpretations, generating conflicts between the lessor and the lessee.